-EDUQAS (WJEC) A-Level Business is taught within the two-year, five-term and one year A-level programmes.
+EDUQAS (WJEC) A-Level Business is taught within the two-year and five-term A-level programmes.

 Business is taught in small groups and students are encouraged to build up a good practical and theoretical understanding of business which they apply to specific questions and case studies.
 Management, market performance, operational issues and human resources are all assessed.
 Emphasis is also placed in understanding strategic direction and decision making and the issues involved in pursuing new strategies and approaches.
 In the final examinations, students are assessed through multiple choice questions, extended answers and structured questions.
 They also use stimulus materials to undertake a case study.

 AQA A-Level Business is also available as a one year or two-term retake programme.